XIII-MC/TrustedInstallerElevation/README.md

 ## Features & Functionalities

-- Create a shell with TrustedInstaller permissions
+- Create a shell with any process' permissions

 ## How does it work ?